jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

-**19 May 2014 @ 20h00 EDT:** I've just seen [a comment by Wladimir Palant](https://adblockplus.org/blog/on-the-adblock-plus-memory-consumption#c005360) ([another one here](https://bugzilla.mozilla.org/show_bug.cgi?id=988266#c39)) regarding this post.
-I quote (my emphasis):

-> Reply from Wladimir Palant:
->
-> It’s because roughly **60% of the filters currently in EasyList are meant to apply on all webpages so this kind of filtering wouldn’t help much**.
-Of course one could go there and implement an intentionally broken approach in order to claim that the performance is great if “87% of the filters” work.
-Fact is, with this implementation only the most simple filters are supported and even that support is very incomplete for pages that change dynamically.

-Unfortunately, I can tell he didn't look at the implementation, because the "kind of filtering" I implemented in this proof of concept was **exactly for those 60% generic cosmetic filters which are meant to apply on every webpages**.

-> Note that **the memory issue this is trying to solve** isn’t very significant – except on very few webpages.

-The idea was less about solving a "memory issue", and more about avoiding to abuse the browser by having 20,000 CSS rules indiscriminately injected on every page and frames within that page.

-> Of course one could go there and implement an intentionally broken approach in order to claim that the performance is great if “87% of the filters” work.

-I don't know what to make of "**intentionally** broken approach" comment.
-It doesn't sound like a nice thing to say.
-I would like to know **specifically** what is broken.
-Being specific is helpful to users too.

-(By the way, [coverage was extended to 99% today](/gorhill/httpswitchboard/commit/83e213c8f31c192c12661c88c88afe1cd7ac4e45), **and** [it also works for pages which change dynamically](/gorhill/httpswitchboard/commit/fded0434be226120051ddde1d6b702486604b741).)

-**21 May 2014 @ 10h30 EDT:** Due to the lack of response/feedback/specifics from Wladimir Palant on [Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=988266#c39), I can't conclude otherwise than deliberate misrepresentation from his part regarding the work I did.
-Keep in mind this willingness to misrepresent when you consider using Adblock Plus.

-<sub>Edit 2014-05-20 02h00: Commented on the "memory issue this is trying to solve" passage, and "intentionally broken approach".</sub>

-***
-***

 Many people have asked me to support ABP element hiding filters (I prefer to refer to these as "cosmetic filters") in the past.
 I've always resisted because I see _HTTP Switchboard_ as a tool to inform/manage where your browser connects.
 But...

 Regarding [ABP memory consumption](https://blog.mozilla.org/nnethercote/2014/05/14/adblock-pluss-effect-on-firefoxs-memory-usage/), I'm with Firefox on this.